Bookkeeping

 I highly recommend reading Principles of Accounting with Ledger in the Ledger manual.
 It very clearly explains the principles of double-entry accounting.

 I have used GnuCash, SQL-Ledger, Odoo and Ledger.
 All these programs support double-entry bookkeeping and make it relatively easy to start with double-entry accounting.
-Of the programs mentioned, GnuCash is definitely easiest for beginners to start with.

 Chart of Accounts